actigraph/GT3X-File-Format/LogRecords/Activity2.md

 2. Round the value from #2 to three decimal places.

 ## Activity Log Record Type with 1-Byte Payload ##
 An 'Activity2' (id: 0x1A) log record type with a 1-byte payload is captured on a USB connection event (and does not represent a reading from the activity monitor's accelerometer).
 This event is captured upon docking the activity monitor (via USB) to a PC or CentrePoint Data Hub (CDH) device.
-Therefore such records cannot be parsed as the traditional activity log record which consists of YXZ samples.
+Therefore such records cannot be parsed as the traditional activity log records and can be ignored.

 ## Example ##